CrazyFedde/docs/configuration.md

  - Production
     - Limits error logging to the console as much as possible, and eables all features.
 Error logging is stile done to-file which will be stored in `storage/logs/*`.
  - Testing
-    - Used during tests, this environment will be dynamicly be set when tests are run, anything that might hit a database will use a in-memory SQLite database instead while this envioronment is set.
+    - Used during tests, this environment will be dynamicly set when tests are run, anything that might hit a database will use a in-memory SQLite database instead while this envioronment is set.
  - Development
     - Logs anything and everything to the console, some features like stats updates for the bot will also be disabled to prevent Avas development version stats to be listed publicly.